-The mission of the journal and its publisher, The Fellowship of St. James, is to provide a place where Christians of various backgrounds can speak with one another on the basis of shared belief in the fundamental doctrines of the faith as revealed in Holy Scripture and summarized in the ancient creeds of the Church.
+It provides a place where Christians of various backgrounds can speak on the basis of shared belief in the fundamental doctrines of the faith as revealed in Holy Scripture and summarized in the ancient creeds of the Church.

 Thomas S. Buchanan, Ph.D., is the George W. Laird Professor of Mechanical Engineering and Biomedical Engineering at the University of Delaware.
 He has studied at UCSD, Northwestern University and MIT, and has held visiting professorships at the University of Western Australia and the University of Aix-Marseille in France.
 He has held many academic administrative positions, including department chairman, deputy dean and institute director, as well as national leadership positions such as president of the American Society of Biomechanics and editor-in-chief of the Journal of Applied Biomechanics.
 Dr. Buchanan is on the Board of Trustees of Saint Katherine College and serves on the editorial board of Touchstone where he had a regular column, "Practical Christianity."

-Dr. Anthony Esolen teaches English at Thomas More College in Merrimack, New Hampshire, He holds his M.A. and PhD. in literature from the University of North Carolina.
+Dr. Anthony Esolen is a professor at Magdalene College of the Liberal Arts in Warner, New Hampshire, and the author of many books, including Life Under Compulsion (ISI Books), Real Music: A Guide to the Timeless Hymns of the Church (Tan, with a CD), Out of the Ashes: Rebuilding American Culture (Regnery), and The Hundredfold: Songs for the Lord (Ignatius Press, 2019).
 Previously he has taught at UNC and Furman University.
-Dr. Esolen's recent publications include: Ten Ways to Destroy the Imagination of Your Child (ISI Press), The Politically Incorrect Guide to Western Civilization (Regnery Press) and Ironies of Faith (ISI Press) ; and his newest work, Life Under Compulsion: Ten Ways to Destory the Humanity of Your Child (ISI Press).
+Dr. Esolen's other publications include: Ten Ways to Destroy the Imagination of Your Child (ISI Press), The Politically Incorrect Guide to Western Civilization (Regnery Press) and Ironies of Faith (ISI Press) ; and Life Under Compulsion: Ten Ways to Destory the Humanity of Your Child (ISI Press).
 He is a regular contributor to The Claremont Review, First Things, Touchstone, Catholic World Report, Magnificat, This Rock, and Latin Mass.
 He is also the commentator on the new English translation for the Roman Missal Companion, The Beauty of the Word,which is published by Magnificat.

 Dr. Esolen has dedicated much of his career to a study of the classics.
 He has translated Dante's Divine Comedy (Random House), Lucretius' On the Nature of Things (John Hopkins University Press), and Torquato Tasso's Jerusalem Delivered (John Hopkins University Press).

-Dr. Robert P. George lectures on constitutional law, civil liberties, and philosophy of law at Princeton University, where he is the McCormick Professor of Jurisprudence.
-George also serves as the director of Princeton's James Madison Program in American Ideals and Institutions.
-A native of West Virginia, George holds his JD and MTS from Harvard's Law and Divinity Schools and his DPhil from Oxford University, where he studied under John Finnis.
+Dr. Robert P. George lectures on constitutional law, civil liberties, and philosophy of law at Princeton University, where he is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions.
+A native of West Virginia, George holds JD and MTS degrees from Harvard University and the degrees of DPhil, BCL, DCL, and DLitt from Oxford University.
+He has received twenty-two honorary doctorates.

 Dr. James Hitchcock is professor emeritus of history at St. Louis University, his alma mater.
 He holds degrees (MA, PhD) from Princeton University.
 Dr. Hitchcock writes and lectures frequently on Church issues.
 He is a founding board member of the Fellowship of Catholic Scholars, a senior editor of Touchstone magazine, and associate editor of Human Life International.